juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/02 Security Best Practices for Blocks.md

 ## Relying on WordPress APIs

-As a primarily JavaScript powered environment, the Block Editor, and more specifically, the WordPress Data Layer powered by the @wordpress/data package makes use of the WordPress REST API to send and receive data from the WordPress database.
+As a primarily JavaScript powered environment, the Block Editor, and more specifically, the [WordPress Data Layer](https://developer.wordpress.org/block-editor/reference-guides/data/) powered by the `@wordpress/data` package, makes use of the default [WordPress REST API](https://developer.wordpress.org/rest-api/) endpoints and the `@wordpress/api-fetch` [package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-api-fetch/) to send and receive data from the WordPress database.

+As much as possible, you should rely on these APIs to handle the storage and retrieval of any data needed to power your block's functionality.
+By extension, this means using core WordPress data APIs like Custom Post Types, Post Meta, and Taxonomies for your block's data storage needs.

-To ensure that your block is secure, you should rely on the WordPress Data Layer to handle data retrieval and storage.
-This ensures that data is validated and sanitized before being saved to the database, and escaped before being returned to your block.
+This will ensure that data is validated and sanitized before being saved to the database, escaped before being returned to your block, and that any requests made include proper security checks.

 There are, however, some additional security measures that you can implement in your block development workflow to ensure that your block code is secure.